Skip to main content

 As part of the event, the ARM Institute released a Special Call for Technology Projects (ARM-TEC-19-04) focused on supporting Department of Defense sustainment goals.
 From there, a competitive group of project teams were invited to present their project proposals in-person at the Joint Summit.

-This project developed an automatic inspection system that uses multimodality aerial imaging from a swarm of autonomous drones to inspect high-rise structures, like navy ships, that are prone to surface defects.
+This project developed an autonomous drone inspection system that uses multimodality aerial imaging from a swarm of autonomous drones to inspect high-rise structures, like navy ships, that are prone to surface defects.
+ASIIMOV makes this process faster and more efficient by inspecting large portions of the structure at once, through the aforementioned drone swarm.

 Objective

-Unmanned drone inspection can necessary visibility for hard to access areas of large equipment that may pose safety or health risks.
-This project aimed to deploy an inspection method using drones that will provide fast, safe and flexible access for remote viewing and control in real time with human in the loop for immediate additional inspection decisions (such as viewing of different angles, and expert classification of anomalies) while a fleet of drones is deployed.
+Unmanned drone inspection can provide necessary visibility for hard-to-access areas of large equipment that may pose safety or health risks.
+This project aimed to deploy an inspection method using drones that will provide fast, safe and flexible access for remote viewing and control in real-time with human in the loop for immediate additional inspection decisions (such as viewing of different angles, and expert classification of anomalies) while a fleet of drones is deployed.

 The Autonomous Swarm Inspection and Interactive 3D Modelling with Orchestrated Visualization (ASIIMOV) project, funded with support from the Deputy Assistant Secretary of the Navy for Sustainment, has developed autonomous swarm capabilities to significantly enhance the inspection quality and visualization of critical Navy assets.

 This pervasive technology developed through the partnership between the ARM Institute, Siemens Global Technology, and the US Navy, is making automated inspection capabilities of large assets a reality.
-Methods that have been chosen and demonstrated eliminate the resource intensive processes and facilitate autonomous inspection in complex & remote environments with accelerated high-quality inspection.
+Autonomous drone inspection methods that have been chosen and demonstrated eliminate the resource intensive processes and facilitate autonomous inspection in complex & remote environments with accelerated high-quality inspection.
 The Siemens team successfully demonstrated the following multi-drone inspection technology capabilities:

 • Reduce the time needed to inspect large assets and assets in complex environments with little infrastructure support (e.g., ships, wind-turbines, off-shore oil-rigs, etc.)